rworne/homebridge-gz-yeti/README.md

  * Only the url is critical, the rest of the fields are for information or future development.
 These values can be found in the Yeti app.
  * name is the name of the device as it appears in Homekit
  * model appears under the detailed info page in the settings page for the device in Home.app.
  * macaddress appears under the detailed info page in the settings page for the device in Home.app.
+Homebridge uses this for the serial number, as it is unique.
  * firmware version is currently not used, it's there in case any future firmware updates cause breakage.
  * Siri responds to "Turn AC Power on/off", "Turn 12 volt power on/off", "Turn USB power on/off"